LuanKurmann/IMAP-Email-Backup-Script/README.md

 Run the script via a web browser or a command line interface.
 ## Usage
 The script will create a backup folder with the current date and time, and a subfolder for each mailbox subfolder.
 The emails in each subfolder will be fetched and saved in the corresponding backup subfolder.
 The script can be used as a basis for an automated backup solution for IMAP mailboxes.

+*This script was created with the help of ChatGPT, a large language model trained by OpenAI.